Skip to content

 4.4 Why exclude_none=True?

-Pydantic's serialization mode exclude_none=True strips null values from the JSON output:
+Pydantic's serialization mode exclude_none=True strips null values:

 {

-"type": "text",
+"kind": "text",

 // "placeholder": null is excluded